 Limits for Skewed Tables

-I’ve often seen surprised faces of developers who were surprised that when there was enough space (MaxPermSpace – CurrentPermSpace) the error message “2644: No more room in database Customer” appeared.
+As a frequent observer, I’ve witnessed developers’ bewilderment when they encounter sufficient available space (MaxPermSpace – CurrentPermSpace) yet still receive the error message “2644: No more room in database Customer.”

 CREATE DATABASE Customer AS PERM = 800000000000 SKEW = 10 PERCENT;

-The 10 PERCENT Skew given when creating the database mean the following:
+The new “SKEW = 10 PERCENT” feature is set when creating the database and means the following:

-In our example from above, in which the clumsy selection of the primary index would insert all rows on exactly one AMP, the error “2644 No more room in database Customer” would no longer occur.
-However, such a situation is recorded in the Software Event Log.
+In the previous example, where the primary index’s inefficient selection would insert all rows onto a single AMP, the occurrence of the “2644 No more room in database Customer” error would be eliminated.
+Nonetheless, Teradata would still document this event in the Software Event Log.

 Global Space Soft Limit.

-For example, if the database is defined on an 8 AMP system with 80GB PermSpace, and a soft limit of 10%, up to 11GB PermSpace usage per AMP.
+Creating an 8 AMP system database with 80GB PermSpace and a defined soft limit of 10% allows for up to 11GB PermSpace usage per AMP.
 This limit applies to all AMPs collectively.

-When the database size exceeds the base size, an event is triggered and written to the Software Event Log.
-This allows database administrators to analyze the situation
+When the database size exceeds the base size, an event is triggered and recorded in the Software Event Log.
+These log entries enable administrators to analyze the situation and implement necessary measures.